joshcalcino/PhantomBatch/README.md

 Below is a list of features that have been added, or that will be added, in no particular order of importance.

+To install, clone this repository, `cd` into it, and run `python setup.py develop` so that you can automatically become a developer of the code and help me maintain it :)

 ## Current features:
 - Support for SLURM and PBS job schedulers
 - Any arbitrary Phantom setup is supported